 The success of the program is perhaps most evident in the closing parade, the academy’s equivalent of convocation.
-There, graduating students are announced, including what they will be moving to in the coming year.
-In 2017, all the graduates were going to university that fall except one who had deferred university admission in order to take a gap year.
-It’s remarkable because, when perhaps a majority of them arrived, university acceptance may not have appeared to be a realistic goal.
+There, graduating students are announced, including what they will be moving on to in the coming year.
+In 2017, all the graduates were going to university that fall, except one who had deferred university admission in order to take a gap year.
+It’s remarkable because, when a majority of them arrived, university acceptance may not have appeared to be a realistic goal.

 “Some of the little boys, when they come here,” says Harley, “they’ve never gone fishing, they’ve never gone camping.
 They’ve never seen anything that was alive that wasn’t in a zoo or in a cage.”
 That all changes when they arrive at RLA.
 Informal outdoor activities—running around, catching fish, bothering the frogs—offer a welcome and needed contrast to regimentation of life at the school.
 “He fishes on Saturdays,” says Julie Hunt of her son David.
 “He’s like the frogger of the group.
 And it’s boy stuff.
 They do a lot of stuff where he can expel energy.”

 Being the only military school of its kind in the country, RLA has to look beyond that milieu when programming extracurricular competition.
 Teams compete with regional public schools through their membership in SOSSA, the Southern Ontario Secondary Schools Association.
 Varsity sports include basketball, wrestling, cross country, soccer, and volleyball.